-- A colonoscopy, a test in which your doctor uses a lighted scope to view the inside of your entire colon.
-A colonoscopy may be done to look into symptoms such as unexplained bleeding from the rectum, constant diarrhea or constipation, blood in the stool, or pain in the lower abdomen.
-A colonoscopy is recommended when another screening test shows you may have colorectal cancer.4
+- A colonoscopy.
+Your doctor uses a lighted scope to view the inside of your entire colon.
+Polyps can be removed during this test.
+A colonoscopy is recommended when another screening test shows that you may have colorectal cancer.4

-- A sigmoidoscopy, a test in which your doctor uses a lighted scope to view the lower part of your intestine.
-A sigmoidoscopy may be done to look into symptoms such as unexplained bleeding from the rectum, constant diarrhea or constipation, blood in the stool, or pain in the lower abdomen.
+- A sigmoidoscopy.
+Your doctor uses a lighted scope to view the lower part of your intestine.
 Doctors can also remove polyps during this test.

-- A barium enema, in which a whitish liquid with barium is inserted through your rectum into your intestine.
+- A barium enema.
+A whitish liquid with barium is inserted through your rectum into your intestine.
 The barium outlines the inside of the colon so that it can be seen on an X-ray.

-- A biopsy, in which a sample of tissue is taken from the inside of your intestine and examined under a microscope.
+- A biopsy.
+A sample of tissue is taken from the inside of your intestine and examined under a microscope.
 A doctor called a pathologist can look at the tissue sample and see if it contains cancer.